mehicdado/payroll_case_study/README.md

 # payroll-case-study-php
-Examples from my favorite book writen in PHP
+Examples from book "Agile software development principles, patterns, and practices" by Robert C. Martin adjusted for PHP